Check out the healthcare trends we tracked in 2021:

 The dream, or the nightmare, depending on how you take it, is living forever, or at least in the foreseeable future to 120+ years old.
-2016 will be the year of a new anti-aging drug test that will enter trials which could see diseases like Alzheimer’s and Parkinson’s consigned to distant memory.
+2016 will be the year of a new anti-aging drug test that will enter trials that could see diseases like Alzheimer’s and Parkinson’s consigned to distant memory.

-Scientists now believe that it is possible to actually stop people growing old as quickly and help them live in good health well into their 110s and 120s.
+Scientists now believe that it is possible to actually stop people from growing old as quickly and help them live in good health well into their 110s and 120s.

-Although it might seem like science fiction, researchers have already proven that the diabetes drug metformin extends the life of animals, and the Food and Drug Administration in the US has now given the go ahead for a trial to see if the same effects can be replicated in humans.
+Although it might seem like science fiction, researchers have already proven that the diabetes drug metformin extends the life of animals, and the Food and Drug Administration in the US has now given the go-ahead for a trial to see if the same effects can be replicated in humans.

 “This would be the most important medical intervention in the modern era, an ability to slow ageing”Dr Jay Olshansky, University of Illinois Chicago

-“Enough advancements in ageing science have been made to lead us to believe it’s plausible, it’s possible, it’s been done for other species and there is every reason to believe it could be done in us.
+“Enough advancements in aging science have been made to lead us to believe it’s plausible, it’s possible, it’s been done for other species and there is every reason to believe it could be done in us.

 7. Tooth Regeneration

 Hey Kids, here is some candy!
 All kidding aside, this could be an amazing advancement if the technology holds true in the coming years.